 University residence halls will close during the winter recess.
 Students may leave their possessions in the student’s room during winter break, however, the University is not responsible for any loss or damage.
 The University does reserve the right, with notice, to a require a student be vacated completely during the break period for maintenance reasons.

 Athletes, international students or other students demonstrating extenuating circumstances may make specific requests for winter break housing which will be considered on a case by case basis.
-Forms to request break housing will be posted on Orgsync and must be completed by the given deadline.
+Forms to request break housing will be posted on the MyHousing Portal and must be completed by the given deadline.

 Some scheduled maintenance work is conducted in residence halls and student rooms during break periods to minimize disruption to students.
 Instructions will be provided to students prior to breaks indicating how to prepare their rooms for prolonged absences or ongoing maintenance.